-Edison’s quote also supports the notion that the tactical process of bringing an idea to reality is demanding.
-Sweat goes into it.
-This process, taken on as a marathon, is simply too draining to sustain for long.
-To champion an idea through fruition, the most consistently innovative among us break the innovation process into smaller “legs.”
+While ideas can pop up unexpectedly, when we're focused elsewhere, the tactical process of bringing an idea to reality is demanding.
+Taken on as a marathon, the process is simply too draining to sustain for long.
+Consistent innovation requires breaking the process into smaller “legs.”
 At The Energy Project, we call this method “sprinting.”

-The benefit of adopting a series of steps, rather than trying to take on the innovation process as a whole is that it allows us to regroup between “sprints,” recover our energy, track our progress, assess how we are doing at each step, and create a reliable, repeatable process of innovation.
-In the scientific industry, this repeatable process is called the scientific method.
-Here I’ve adjusted and expanded those steps to address specific challenges an employee may face while implementing new ideas at an organization.
+The benefit of adopting a series of steps, rather than trying to take on the innovation process all at once, is that it allows us to regroup between “sprints,” recover our energy, track our progress, and pivot if necessary, creating a reliable, repeatable process.
+In the science community, this strategy -- otherwise called the scientific method -- is tried and true, but it turns out, a similar set of steps can lead to reliable innovation:

 1. Know the problem you are solving for.
 Identify which problems are top priorities for your company and end users.
 Ensure you are directing your energy towards something that is worth solving.
 After you’ve chosen a problem to focus on, explore different solutions.

 Tip: Do not fall for your first idea!
 I once had a mentor tell me to “kill my darlings,” meaning, ruthlessly edit and drop ideas, even the ones that you’re passionate about.
 I still struggle with this, but there is a simple and powerful antidote to blind dedication to one idea: go back to the problem statement and brainstorm other solutions.